How to create sprite sheets & animations for PixiJS 8

 TexturePacker detects animations in your sprites and creates lists of all frames.
 This makes creating animations in PixiJS very simple.

-The animations are named in the same way as the sprites - but without the numbers and the .png.
+The animations are named the same as the sprites, but without the numbers and the .png.
 In our case: character/walk.

 First, you have to get the animations from the texture.
 You can do this by accessing the Asset cache.